lamarwhitej/rst/README.md

     Edit IPs in each file compute.yml, infra.yml, network.yml, etc. add:
    * the IP which will interface each host (compute, storage, etc.) to the management network
         - ex.
 172.22.12.27 if compute node is 172.22.4.27 and management is 172.22.12.0/22.
 Do for each compute node.
-        - NOTE: __infra hosts__ for infra.yml hosting infrastructure services are usually referencing controller hosts
+        - NOTE: __infra hosts__ (infra.yml) hosting infrastructure services are usually referencing controller hosts
    * storage devices of your swift nodes you previously determined under __drives__ in __swift.yml__.
+        - for __swift-proxy_hosts__ add ip address of controller nodes belonging to management network

 Configure service credentials by filling the user_secrets.yml manually or through OSA provided script: